||Explore and research careers in health care, to determine if you would like to pursue a career as a Medical Doctor. We

 Read more about AMCAS submission

-Certify your state residency, if you are a residence in one of the WAMI states.
+Certify your state residency, if you are a resident in one of the WAMI states.
 Wyoming, Alaska, Montana, and Idaho applicants are required to provide certification of declared legal residence.
 Certifications from past applications are not valid for the current year.
 Contact your state residency office

 Idaho for these materials.
 Your materials will be processed by your state's certifying officer and sent to our admissions office.
 Please do not send residency materials to the University of Washington admissions office.
 Be aware that each state has different deadlines for these materials, some as early as beginning of October.

 Residency Certification page has information about what documents you may need to supply for residency verification.

 Washington residents should be prepared to prove their residence status at any time, not all Washington applicants are required to certify.
 If you are uncertain of your Washington residence status, visit the

 Washington applicants with